Sunset-06/flake/README.md

 # flake

-Flake is a lightweight Chip 8 interpreter/emulator written in C. It supports basic Chip-8 operations and uses SDL2 to draw the graphics.
+Flake is a lightweight Chip 8 interpreter/emulator written in C. It supports all basic Chip-8 operations and uses SDL2 to draw the graphics.

 I've worked on this purely to understand architecture, and while I try my hardest, it might not be the most readable code.
 This is the first C project and there might be a few deviations from standard practices, so I apologize for any hard-to-read code.
 Of course, feedback is welcome!

 ## How to get it to work

+You don't need to compile it on Debian-based linux distros anymore!
+Check the releases tab for the .deb file.
+Just download and install!

+For manual compilation, read on.

+## Compiling:

 ### Prerequisites:
 1. GCC
 2. SDL2

-### Compiling:
 (This was done in a linux environment originally, but these instructions should still work for windows as long as you have all the prerequisites.)

 First, Compile the four files in the src directory.
 Once done, You can either call without arguments, or pass the path to the rom as an argument.